miniquinox/Portfolio/README.md

 # Portfolio

 Hello guys!
 My name is Joaquin Carretero and I am a Computer Engineer
-    with background in Electrical and Mechanical Engineering!
+    with background in Electrical and Mechanical Engineering.

 I will be posting and updating this repository with different projects
     I have worked on over the past few years and some that I am currently